 If the diet is very restricted due to sensory processing issues, approaches such as food chaining and others tailored to each patient may help to slowly expand the diet in both kids and adults.

-Mindbody Medicine for ASD
+Supplements for ASD

 Supplements including nutraceuticals, botanical extracts, medicinal fungi, adaptogens and and minerals can all be helpful for different aspects of non-core symptoms, such as reducing anxiety, irritability and helping with sleep and cognitive function.
 Each person will likely have a slightly different ‘stack’ of supplements based on their specific case but could include: